Arctican4Real/NASH-Weather/README.md

-# NASH Weahter
+# NASH Weather
-A repo for the 2022 WCC hackathon project by team m-3 "The Senate"
+A Repo for the 2022 WCC hackathon project by team m-3 "The Senate"

 ABOUT
 =====